rossetti/KSLBook/docs/04-Chapter4.md

 }
 ```

+Note that the `QObjectReceiverIfc` interface is SAM functional interface.
 Classes that implement the `QObjectReceiverIfc` interface promise to have a `receive()` function.
 The idea is to have a defined protocol for system components that will do *something* with the received `QObject` instance.
-As you may now realize, the `SingleQStation` class implements the `QObjectReceiverIfc` interface.
+As you may now realize, the `SingleQStation` class implements the `QObjectReceiverIfc` interface via its inheritance from the `Station` class.
 As shown in the following code, the `SingleQStation` class extends the `Station` class, which implements the `QObjectReceiverIfc` interface.

 ```kt
 open class SingleQStation(